shivamvarma15960/shivamvarma15960/README.md

 I'm Shivam – a tech-driven engineering student with a deep passion for **coding**, **financial markets**, and **entrepreneurship**.
 Currently in my third year of B.Tech, I'm not just learning — I'm building.

-- ⚙️ I co-founded **Si Electratech**, a company focused on creating smart, safe, and scalable electrical panel systems for real-world applications.
+- ⚙️ I cfounded **Si Electratech**, a company focused on creating smart, safe, and scalable electrical panel systems for real-world applications.
 - 🧠 I love turning **ideas into real-world systems**, whether it's a **trading bot**, a **recommender engine**, or an **automation panel**.
 - 💡 My journey is about **blending tech and business** — solving industrial problems with smart, clean code and sharp thinking.
 - 🔍 Curious about how **data**, **automation**, and **markets** work — I build, break, learn, and rebuild.